List of The New York Times controversies: Duke University lacrosse case reporting

-Sports writer Selena Roberts made assertions that "Something happened March 13."
-Furthermore, Roberts writes, "Players have been forced to give up their DNA, but to the dismay of investigators, none have come forward to reveal an eyewitness account."
-Johnson points out that this statement was not true.
-The captains' March 28, 2006 statement or examined the defense attorneys' subsequent press conference both described the captains' cooperation with police, occurred before she penned her column.
-The Times never ran a correction.
-Later Roberts in an interview in the Big Lead said, "I wrote that a crime didn't have to occur for us to inspect the irrefutable evidence of misogyny and race baiting that went on that night."

-Daniel Okrent, former Times ombudsman admitted to the bias in the Times coverage of the case.
+Daniel Okrent, former Times ombudsman admitted to bias in the Times coverage of the Duke lacrosse case.
 He said, "It was too delicious a story.
 It conformed too well to too many preconceived notions of too many in the press: white over black, rich over poor, athletes over non-athletes, men over women, educated over non-educated.
 Wow.
 That's a package of sins that really fit the preconceptions of a lot of us."

 John McCain-lobbyist article criticism

 The February 21, 2008 The New York Times published an article on John McCain's alleged relationship with lobbyist Vicki Iseman and other involvement with special interest groups.
-The article received widespread criticism among both liberals and conservatives, McCain supporters and non-supporters, as well as talk radio personalities.
-Robert S. Bennett, whom McCain had hired to represent him in this matter, defended McCain's character.
-Bennett, who was the special investigator during the Keating Five scandal that The Times revisited in the article, said that he fully investigated McCain back then and suggested to the Senate Ethics Committee to not pursue charges against McCain.
+The article received widespread criticism among both liberals and conservatives, McCain supporters and non-supporters, and talk radio personalities.
+Robert S. Bennett, whom McCain had hired to represent him in the matter, defended McCain's character.
+Bennett, who had been the special investigator during the Keating Five scandal that The Times revisited in the article, said that he fully investigated McCain back then and suggested to the Senate Ethics Committee that they not pursue charges against McCain.